 It is vital to leverage deep customer understanding to be able to cater to the ever-growing, varying demands of customers and users.
 Design Thinking methods guide toward rethinking and reframing the challenges and acquiring new insights for idea development.
 The new concepts are prototyped and get validated by your customer.
 The Design Thinking / Service Design process and methodology can be applied to developing new, innovative products and services, processes, business models, and strategies.

-This program is for corporate leaders responsible for strategy, marketing, sales or innovation, as well as senior executives and managers who want to integrate cutting-edge creative practices into their business processes and corporate structures by bringing the customer to the forefront.
+This program is for executives and managers who want to integrate cutting-edge creative practices into their business processes and corporate structures by bringing the customer to the forefront.

-The Design Thinking for Business Innovation program will be held in Helsinki, Finland and Barcelona, Spain during an intensive study period on May 13–20, 2020.
+The design Thinking for Business Innovation program will be run in Helsinki, Finland and Barcelona, Spain, during an intensive study period on June 1–8, 2022.

 An online module will kick off the program with a 1-hour webinar on May 23, 2022.
-After this, asynchronous introductory online material will get you started with the program content as well as with the project assignment you will be working on during the program.
-The kick-off module is an integral part of the program and will require about one working hour per week during the two weeks.
+After this, asynchronous introductory online material will get you started with the program content.
+You will choose the project assignment you will be working on during the program.
+The online module is an integral part of the program and will require about four hours of work.

 The six program days in Helsinki and Barcelona include different kinds of sessions and activities such as